ku-cms/TrackerDAQ/README.md

 |11:22:01|E|LpGBT PUSM status: ARESET
 |11:22:01|E|>>> LpGBT chip not configured, reached maximum number of attempts (10) <<<
 ```
-Then you can turn off the RD53B chip and port card, reset and reprogram the FC7,
+Then you can turn off the RD53B chip and port card, reprogram and reset the FC7 with these commands,
 and then turn the RD53B chip and port card on.
 ```
 fpgaconfig -c CMSIT_RD53B_Optical_Type5_J4.xml -i IT-L8-OPTO_CROC_v4p5